ArtShp/numberlink-SAT-solver/README.md

 ## Problem description

-Here is a [link](https://en.wikipedia.org/wiki/Numberlink) to game description.
+Here is a [link](https://en.wikipedia.org/wiki/Numberlink) to the game description.

 The player has to pair up all the matching numbers on the grid with single continuous lines (or paths).
 The lines cannot branch off or cross over each other, and the numbers have to fall at the end of each line (i.e., not in the middle).